Estudiantes de La Plata: Facilities

 Jorge Luis Hirschi Stadium is located on 1st Avenue, between 55th and 57th Streets, in La Plata.
-It has capacity for 35,530 people.
-In March 2022 a new corner stand was added with capacity for an additional 2,200 people.
+It has a capacity for 32,530 people after the last addition of a new corner stand that was added in March 2022.

 In its previous incarnation (1907 to 2005) the stadium had room for 23,000.
 The wooden stands behind the goal-lines were standing-room only.
 The stands next to the avenue were sitting-room, and were separated from the avenue by a row of tile trees.
 The opposite side was roofed and had the best seating arrangements.
 The noisiest fans used to occupy the 55th Street popular, while visiting fans were often directed to the 57th St. popular, opposite a technical high school (whose inconvenient location was responsible for the relatively small size of the pitch, at 105 x 68 m).

 For some international games in the Zubeldía era, Estudiantes played in Boca Juniors' La Bombonera, noted for its intimidating acoustics.

 With the erection of Estadio Ciudad de La Plata in the 1990s, both Estudiantes and Gimnasia decided initially against relocating their home games.
 However, Estudiantes's field was closed down in September 2005 because of new safety regulations which forbid standing-only wooden stands.
 This began a sequence of political infighting between the club and City Hall.
 Estudiantes played some home games in the nearby Gimnasia stadium, and later used Quilmes Atlético Club's Centenario field.
 There, Estudiantes made history with a come-from-behind 4–3 Libertadores win against Sporting Cristal.

 In April 2006 a court decree allowed the re-opening of 1 y 57, but mayor Julio Alak intervened again to prevent this from happening.
 Renovation work on the stadium started in 2007, and met with opposition from several groups, notably the "Hoja de Tilo" NGO, who claims that the works would damage the environmental balance of the park behind the stadium.

 While using the city stadium, Estudiantes earned five consecutive derby wins, and had a streak of 37 games undefeated in the local league (2007–2009).
 When roofing work began in August 2009 to install a new roof in the city stadium, Estudiantes moved once again to Quilmes, and alternated both locations until the stadium was re-opened in November 2019.
 The new stadium has LED lighting, playmaster surface, and features amenities such as shopping and restaurants underneath the stands.

 Estudiantes' training grounds are located in the Country Club premises in City Bell, north of La Plata.